8 Types of Fundraising Ideas (That Actually Work!)

 Let’s get started!

-Many companies make use of matching gifts as a way for individuals to make a bigger impact with their contribution.
-When an employer matches gifts, that means that, every time an employee makes a contribution to an eligible nonprofit, the company will match the donation, doubling the amount given.
+Many companies make use of matching gifts as a way for individuals to make a bigger impact with their contributions.
+When an employer matches gifts, that means that every time an employee makes a contribution to an eligible nonprofit, the company will match the donation, doubling the amount given.